gugafer/cloudcerts/aws/aws_certified_developer_associate.md

 ### Alarms

 You can create alarms to monitor any CloudWatch metrics in your account.
-This can include EC2 CPU Utilization,Elastic Load Balancer Latency, or even charges on your AWS bill.
+This can include EC2 CPU Utilization, Elastic Load Balancer Latency, or even charges on your AWS bill.

 Note: CloudWatch **can be used on premises**: it is not limited to just AWS resources.
 There is a CloudWatch Agent + SSM Agent which you can download and install.

 ### Exam Tips

 Host level metrics are:

 - CPU
 - Network
 - Disk